 I got a voicemail early Monday morning from Hoy’s Saginaw Bay Marina in Caseville, “Mike, the wind was really blowing last night and we would like to get your sailboat out.
 It’s bouncing on the bottom.”
 It was the last week in September and we usually try to squeeze one or two of the last day-sails in early October.
 However I had been monitoring the Michigan–Huron lake levels an knew that we had a good chance of seeing a record low last seen in 1964.
 With a four foot draft we had already settled in the thick muck in our slip in August.
 I imagined our Catalina 27 hung fast and listing in the shallows.
 Calling back, Pete told me that they were looking to get all the sailboats out.
 I told him to go ahead and pull her out.
 We would see him on the weekend.

-Low Water at Caseville Harbor
+Great Lakes Water Drop at Caseville Harbor

 Pulling into the marina Melissa and I were shocked to see the boat yard full of boats on hard dock in late September.
 Over the week the Hoy’s crew managed to get all of the big Trawlers out and most of the “Sticks”.
 (Sailboats) When we rolled in, there were two boats idling in what was left of the narrow channel waiting to be hauled out.
 We took a walk up toward the break wall of Caseville harbor and noticed the inner most red can channel buoy hard aground just outside the Huron Yacht Club.
 This is the mark where I drop our speed in order to not make a wake as we enter the inner harbor.
 We took shots around the break wall and back just outside the HYC which you can see here.